 Eat some of the traditional Dubrovnik’s dishes

 Truth is, Dubrovnik is expensive, but if you think that high prices are reserved exclusively for the summer months, you are wrong.
-Prices in bars and restaurants are the same throughout the year, but as everywhere, vary depending on location.
-First rule to remember is that everything is cheaper outside of the town walls.
+Prices in bars and restaurants are the same throughout the year, but as everywhere, vary depending on the place.
+The first rule to remember is that everything is cheaper outside of the town walls.
 But that does not mean that quality is in Old Town or out of Old Town.
-Old Town because of his location and like touristic target is much more expensive than the other part of Dubrovnik.
-Anyway, don’t forget to try Dubrovnik’s most famous cake “rozata”.
+Old Town because of its site and like the touristic target is much more expensive than the other part of Dubrovnik.
+Anyway, one of the things to do in Dubrovnik is to try Dubrovnik’s most famous cake “Rozata”.

 Explore the nightlife of Dubrovnik!

 Best Dubrovnik’s nightclubs are closely linked to the Adriatic Sea, with spectacular sunsets and crystal clear water.
-As soon as the sun sets on the beach, clubs are converted into nightclubs and world famous DJ raise the atmosphere to a boiling point.
-In the town centre, within and outside the town there are several clubs that offer different types of music for all tastes and entertainment until the early hours.
-This is short list of “Things to do in Dubrovnik”; you’ll find the rest by yourself.0
+As soon as the sun sets on the beach, clubs are converted into nightclubs and world-famous DJ raise the atmosphere to a boiling point.
+In the town center, within and outside the town there are several clubs that offer different types of music for all tastes and entertainment until the early hours.
+This is a short list of “Things to do in Dubrovnik”; you’ll find the rest by yourself.0